 URGENT UPDATE: Please consider writing the CDFA to recommend allowing people to collect small quantities of IKG (inedible kitchen grease) of 30 gallons or less in containers sized 5-gallons or less without having to pay for state registration and without the $1,000,000 policy required by the state (regular automotive liability insurance should suffice).
-The deadline to submit these letters is June 14, 2021.
+As the price of fuel increases, these exemptions are crucial to allowing environmentalists to upcycle used oil for transportation.
 Contact us for the proper forwarding information.

 In addition to our tireless work promoting and utilizing waste vegetable oil all across the continent, we have been politically active advocating for the personal use of alternative fuels and vehicles.
 We want to make sure that people have the freedom to use whatever alternative fuel they want.

 Contrary to popular belief, the state of California has not been a positive force for biofuel collection, processing, and utilization.
 Recently, corporate lobbyists have misinformed legislators and made it prohibitively difficult to collect and transport waste vegetable oil.
 We at WVO Power, Travel, and Awareness have been on the front-line combating special interests from pushing legislation against the personal use of biofuel.

 This article will detail all of our advocacy, obstacles, and allies on this movement.
 If you want to help convince our legislators to improve personal-use biofuel legislation, please read below and contact us as soon as possible.